kayra-polat/RSA-Implementation-using-ECB-block-cipher/README.md

     ```bash
     M(message) = C(ciphertext)^d mod n
     ```
+  - Because ECB is used, encrypted data becomes very long BigIntegers.
+We need to keep every block we encrypt in an ArrayList because it is very difficult for us to correctly split our ciphertext while decrypting.
+This class decrypts and concatinates the encrypted blocks stored in the arraylist one by one.
+This is how the original plaintext is accessed.
   - By decrypting each 16-bit block using RSA decryption, we reach the original state of the blocks.
   - Since there are ASCII values of the decrypted characters in each block, we also return them to their original character states.